 Are you living out GOD’S LOVE with one another in your marriage?
-Are you sure it’s truly God’s love, and not some semblance of it?
+And are you sure it’s truly God’s love you’re conveying, and not some semblance of it?

-When Cindy and I (Steve) were married in 1972 neither one of us were Christ followers.
-Sure, we went to church on Christmas and Easter, but that was just about all we did together spiritually.
-Even after we committed our lives to Christ in 1974 it was a long time before I really got the importance of applying God’s word, the Bible, to ALL aspects of our lives with one another.
+When we were married in 1972 neither one of us were Christ followers.
+Sure, we went to church on Christmas and Easter.
+But that was just about all we did together spiritually.
+We had no idea of what God’s love even entailed.

 Living God’s Love

-That’s when they give a short list of scriptures that could help us to better show one another the type of love God would have us.
+To take all of this a step further, the following is a short list of scriptures to help us better show one another the type of love God would have us.
 They come from the Bible paraphrase, THE MESSAGE.
-It’s a list we take seriously in how we live with one another.
-We hope you will too.
+But we recommend that you also read each scripture on this list in another version of the Bible.
+We want to challenge you with both.

-To Love and Live With One Another in Marriage:
+Living God’s Love With One Another in Marriage:

 - “Let me give you a new command: Love one another.
 In the same way I loved you, love one another.“ (John 13:34 MSG)

-- “So reach out and welcome one another to God’s glory.
-Jesus did it; now you do it!”
-(Romans 15:7 MSG)
+- “Reach out and welcome one another to God’s glory.
+Jesus did it; now you do it!“ (Romans 15:7 MSG)

 - “I’ll put this as urgently as I can: You must get along with each other.
 You must learn to be considerate of one another, cultivating a life in common.“ (1 Corinthians 1:10 MSG)